Viijay-Kr/markdoc-traverse/README.md

 ### Tags

-Tags can be passed as visitors .
+Visit custom tags configured by your config

-`traverse` takes a third arugments which is the list of custom tags you would like to visit
+`traverse` takes a third arugments which is the record of custom tags you would like to visit

 ```ts